uditalias/swamp/README.md

 Type: `Number` Default: `100`

-Define the history log length for each service `out` and `error` logs
+Define the history log length for each service `out` and `error` logs, this option will not affect your log files, basically it says to Swamp how much logs to save in memory for CLI and Dashboard use

 #####options.killSignal